mossmanpete/ParadigmCore/README.md

 This version of ParadigmCore (`blind-star`) is the direct tendermint implementation of the OrderStream network node software.
 It is an [ABCI application](https://cosmos.network/docs/sdk/core/app4.html) intended to be used with the [Tendermint](https://github.com/tendermint/tendermint) BFT state replication software.

-This version of ParadigmCore no longer uses BigchainDB, and does not include a database or query functionality for orders.
-It instead provides interfaces for common database solutions that can be used at the discretion of the node's host, depending on production environment.
+ParadigmCore no longer uses BigchainDB, and does not include a database (by default) or offer query functionality for historical orders.
+Instead it provides interfaces for common database solutions that can be used at the discretion of the node's host, depending on production environment.

-We have released one database interface so far, `ParadigmMongo`, that allows you to store all valid orders (as relayed via WS) in a MongoDB backend server running on your node or another machine.
+We have released one database interface so far, `ParadigmMongo`, that allows you to store all valid orders (as relayed via ParadigmCore's WS endpoint) in a MongoDB backend server running on your node, or another machine.
 The repository for `ParadigmMongo` can be found [here](https://github.com/paradigmfoundation/paradigmmongo).
 You can preview a live version of this software at https://zaidan.paradigm.market/.

 Valid orders are relayed via WebSocket protocol, by default from the following endpoint (this can be proxied to public or used by any application/middleware):
 ```